Hammynl/silverstripe-google-sso/README.md

 ### Usage

-1. Visit the `/admin` URL and click the 'Sign in with Google' button
+1. Visit the `/admin` URL and click the 'Sign in with Google' button.
+This button appears after clicking the SilverStripe logo 3 times or pressing 'CTRL + G'.
 2. If the user is authorized (i.e., their email is in the `ALLOWED_EMAILS` list), they will be logged in and redirected to the SilverStripe admin panel.
 3. If the user is not authorized, they will see an error message.